rdmeneze/STM32F4Template/README.md

 This module depends strongly of STM32F4 Peripheral Library V1.1.0

+The last version of STM32F4 Peripheral Library is present in http://www.st.com/web/en/catalog/tools/PF257901

 - implement the RTC code and put support for libc time functions
 - put support to nand flash memory
 - put support to log functionalities